 3) If the quota is overflown the NSSF returns either the UE is allowed to use the S-NSSAI but with an indication the quota is overflown, or, if that is the policy, that the S-NSSAI is not allowed with cause "quota overflown".
 An optional back-off timer may also be provided.
 The NSSF also may report the information to the charging subsystem for Network Slice Customer (NSC) level charging events collection.
 This information may also be logged in for OAM Performance / SLA monitoring purposes.

 4) When a UE no longer uses a S-NSSAI subject to counting, the AMF indicates that to the NSSF which then decreases the counter for the S-NSSAI.
+When the AMF receives Response from NSSF it is assumed the reliable storage of the NSSF has been successfully updated.

 5) In roaming case, the same behaviour applies, only the decision to allow an S-NSSAI subject to counting involves the NSSF of the HPLMN, and the event of a UE no longer using a S-NSSAI of HPLMN is also reported to the HPLMN NSSF.
+When the NSSF in VPLMN receives a response message from NSSF in the HPLMN in response to its request message, it is assumed the reliable storage of the NSSF in HPLMN for quota management has been successfully updated.

 6) When an AMF receives an indication from the NSSF that the S-NSSAI is allowed but the quota is overflown, then this may trigger the AMF to report this to the Charging subsystem.